T-K-234/Eyedis-using-transfer-learning/README.md

-# Eye Disease Detection using Transfer Learning
+# AI-Based Eye Disease Classification System with Report Summarization

 ## Project Overview

-This repository contains an **Eye Disease Detection system built using deep learning models such as ResNet-18, Swin Transformer, and Convolutional Neural Networks (CNN)**.

-The system classifies **retinal images** to detect common eye diseases.
-Early detection of these diseases can help doctors begin treatment early and prevent serious vision loss.

-The project uses **transfer learning and deep learning techniques** to improve the accuracy of disease classification.
+This project presents a **Flask-based web application for automated eye disease classification using retinal images**.
+The system uses **deep learning and ensemble learning techniques** to classify eye diseases and generate a summarized diagnostic report for users.

+The application allows users to **upload retinal images through a web interface**, after which the trained deep learning models analyze the image and predict the disease category.

+The system supports **multiclass classification** and can identify multiple eye diseases such as **Diabetic Retinopathy, Glaucoma, Cataract, and Healthy Eyes**.

+Additionally, the application generates a **short medical report summarizing the prediction and basic disease information**, making it easier for users to understand the results.

 ---

 # Introduction

-Eye diseases such as **Diabetic Retinopathy, Glaucoma, and Cataract** are major causes of vision impairment worldwide.
-Manual diagnosis requires expert ophthalmologists and can be time-consuming.
+Eye diseases are one of the major causes of vision impairment worldwide.
+Early diagnosis plays a crucial role in preventing severe vision loss.
+However, traditional diagnosis requires expert ophthalmologists and specialized medical equipment.

-This project aims to build an **AI-based automated system** that can analyze retinal images and classify them into disease categories using deep learning.

-By using **transfer learning models trained on large datasets**, the system can effectively detect patterns in retinal images.
+With advancements in **deep learning and computer vision**, retinal image analysis can be automated to assist medical professionals in diagnosing diseases quickly and accurately.

+This project integrates **multiple deep learning models through ensemble learning** to improve classification performance.
+The final system is deployed as a **Flask web application**, making it accessible and easy to use.

 ---

+# Key Features

+• Multiclass eye disease classification
+• Ensemble learning for improved accuracy
+• Upload retinal images through a web interface
+• Automatic prediction of eye disease type
+• Report summarization explaining the prediction
+• Flask-based backend for model inference
+• Simple and user-friendly interface

+---

 # Dataset

-The dataset used in this project contains retinal images belonging to different disease categories.

-**Source:** Kaggle
+The model was trained on a dataset of retinal fundus images collected from Kaggle.

 ### Classes

+The dataset contains four classes:

 * Healthy
 * Diabetic Retinopathy